 Get-ComputerInfo cmdlet in PowerShell retrieves computer hardware information like manufacturer, Model, number of processors, Network adapters, BIOS information like Bios version, Bios firmware type, Operating system information OS manufacturer, OS Installed Date, RAM configuration, OS Serial number and so on.

-cmdlet retrieves all computer properties without any parameters.
-Currently Get-ComputerInfo cmdlet returns approx. 182 properties and 4 methods in Windows 10 OS.
+Get-ComputerInfo cmdlet retrieves all computer properties without any parameters.
+Currently, the Get-ComputerInfo cmdlet returns approx. 182 properties and 4 methods in Windows 10 OS.

-returns properties member type and definition using Get-Member
+Get-ComputerInfo returns properties member type and definition using Get-Member cmdlet as below

-Let’s understand Get-ComputerInfo cmdlet in PowerShell with more example to get multiple properties of computer, get computer information about remote computer, get OS version of remote computer and so on…
+Let’s understand the Get-ComputerInfo cmdlet in PowerShell with more examples to get multiple properties of a computer, get computer information about the remote computer, get OS version of the remote computer, and so on…

 Get-ComputerInfo multiple properties